With the upcoming BT ISDN Shutdown, more and more businesses are making the transition to VoIP.

 Cloud Communications / Cloud Telephony

-This is where the telephone communication and voice data are hosted on the internet (i.e. the Cloud).
-Cloud Telephony is considered to be outside of the hardware and software systems of the company using these services.
+This is where telephone communication and voice data are hosted on the internet, often referred to as the Cloud.
+Cloud Telephony operates independently from the hardware and software systems of the company utilising these services.

 PBX: Private Branch Exchange

 This in a private / in-house telephone network used company-wide.
 It allows users to communicate internally with each other and to outside of the company.
-A PBX allows free calls between users and is outside of the telephone network which is known as PSTN (or landlines).
+A PBX enables free calls among users and operates independently from the public switched telephone network (PSTN), also known as landlines.

 With this is mind, it is important to note the distinction between a traditional PBX and a hosted PBX.
 A traditional PBX system is located onsite and is restricted to internal company usage only.
 A hosted VoIP PBX uses internet protocol to transport calls, this essentially means that you can make phone calls remotely as if you were in the office.